NREL-Sienna/SiennaOps-Training/README.md

 julia>
 ```

-2. Navigate to a new folder and setup an environment and output folder:
+2. Setup an environment and output folder:
 ```
 using Pkg
 Pkg.activate(".")